 Executive Director India ITME Society

-We will promote the 'Make in India' initiative of government through various forums
+Will promote 'Make in India' initiative of government

 This year marks the 40th year of India ITME Society.
 What are the 5 turning points in this long journey that revived or changed the fortunes of the textiles machinery niche?